hhanmk/hhanmk.github.io/index.md

 ## Publication

-<font size="-1"> See also [DBLP](https://dblp.org/pers/hd/h/Hhan:Minki) and [Google Scholar](https://scholar.google.com/citations?user=T5xFDAMAAAAJ&hl=en).
+See also [DBLP](https://dblp.org/pers/hd/h/Hhan:Minki) and [Google Scholar](https://scholar.google.com/citations?user=T5xFDAMAAAAJ&hl=en).
 The order of author names are listed  in alphabetical order unless marked with *.

 ### Conference Papers